vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/scoped-logging-with-serilog.md

     .CreateLogger();
 ```

-- In `Startup.cs`, under `ConfigureServices` method, add the below code to inject `LoggerFactory` with serilog as logging provider into the service collection
+- In `Startup.cs`, under `ConfigureServices` method, add the below code to inject `LoggerFactory` with Serilog as logging provider into the service collection

 ```c#
 services.AddLogging((builder) =>